Mike Mosley (American football): College career

 He played quarterback at Texas A&M, where he finished his career 3rd all-time for the Aggies in rushing yards by a quarterback.
 As a freshman, Mosley replaced an injured David Walker against TCU and led the Aggies to victory in Fort Worth rushing for 96 yards and a touchdown in a 52–23 thrashing of the Horned Frogs.
 Mosley would not relinquish the job, becoming the Aggies' starting quarterback for the next three seasons.

 Professional career

-Mosley was selected as a receiver by the Buffalo Bills in the third round of the 1981 NFL draft.
+Mosley was selected 76th overall as a receiver by the Buffalo Bills in the third round of the 1981 NFL draft.
 During his first season, he was on injured reserve with a pulled hamstring.
 In his second season he was a special teams standout as the team's kick returner.

 On October 30, 1983, Mosley came on during the second quarter as a substitute for injured wide receiver Jerry Butler, helping the Bills to victory against the New Orleans Saints with five catches for 59 yards and two touchdowns.

 Unfortunately, a series of injuries cut short his promising NFL career and forced Mosley to retire after the 1984 season.